How To Manage Contractor Risks

 Company staff co-ordinate or manage projects (not supervise contractors).

-Deliveries and visitors, or “emergency” contractors who are not inducted, are to be escorted if enter work areas.
+Deliveries and visitors, or “emergency” contractors who are not inducted, are escorted.

 How Do We Select a Competent Contractor Firm?

-The process of confirming contractor firms are competent and appropriate for our work is often called “pre-qualification”.
+The process of confirming contractor firms are competent and appropriate for work is often called “prequalification”.

 This involves confirming things like;

-In addition, pre-qualification seeks details of any recent or pending prosecutions or legal action, and any serious workplace accidents or government authority notices.
+In addition, prequalification captures details of prosecutions and serious workplace accidents and WorkSafe notices.

 How Do We Know the Workers are Competent?

-Most businesses utilise online safety inductions and systems to record individual worker credentials.
-This speeds up daily sign-in and ensures no contractor is allowed to start work until the QR code confirms “all compliant” eg big green tick.
+Most businesses use online safety inductions and systems to record individual worker credentials.
+This speeds up daily sign-in and ensures no contractor is allowed to start work until the digital check confirms “all compliant” eg big green tick.

 Risk Assessment & SWMS for Work